-Student Name: Student Number:

-Title of Thesis:

-Mentor approves the forwarding of the thesis of draft to the full committee with the following notes:

-Proposed Thesis Defense Date:

-Student signature Date

-Mentor's initials if student has first articles, book chapters, do not satisfy this rec Thesis Approved to Pass Along to Committee -

-Student Mentor Date

-Student Thesis Committee Chair Date

-Degree-Granting Program - Chair or Director Date

-Distribution: Original to Program Student F Copy to Student Copy to Student Mentor Copy to Thesis Committee Cha

-Thesis approval from the mentor must be given within three days of receipt of the thesis draft.
-The draft must be given no later than two weeks prior to defense date.
+Student Name: Student Number: Title of Thesis: Mentor approves the forwarding of the thesis draf t to the full committee with the following notes: Proposed Thesis Defense Date: Student signature Date Mentor's initials if student has first an articles, book chapters, do not satisfy this requi uthor, peer reviewed paper (review or methods rement) Thesis Approved to Pass Along to Committee (required signatures): Student Mentor Date Student Thesis Committee Chair Date Degree-Granting Program - Chair or Director Date Distribution: Original to Program Student File Copy to Student Copy to Student Mentor Copy to Thesis Committee Chair Thesis approval from the mentor must be given we must be given no later than two weeks prior to de within three days of receipt of the thesis draft.
+The draft fense date.